OdoJoe/D15-Movie-Lovers-Blog/README.md

 * I want to make the blog posts accessible when th euser clicks the movie poster aswell as the blog title.

 * The only blog entry to contain an original blog post written by me is the blog entry titled 'Why Jaws the Revenge is better than you think'.
 The other Blog entries contain copy and pasted Wikipedia entries used solely due to time constraints.
 I will write personal blog entries for these posts that touch on my own feelings about the individual subjects which will generate talking points for the club members in the comments section.
 However, should you have the time to read the Jaws the Revenge blog, I hope you give it a rewatch.

+* The about page will be styled more appropriately and will include a club picture/logo.
+As the page stands now was simply due to time constraints.

 ## <u>Wireframes</u>